Educational Activities/Teaching Conferences

 Two resident conferences are held daily and cover general and subspecialty topics in radiology.
 Conferences are primarily taught by faculty with occasional instruction by radiology fellows.
 The conferences are directed towards written and oral board preparation.

 Resident teaching conferences are held in the Department of Imaging Sciences' Conference Room.
 This state-of-the-art facility is designed for residency education with tiered seating, a LCD projector, PACS workstation, two plasma screen monitors, and an audience response system.

 Weekly thoracic oncology, radiation and medical oncology, musculoskeletal, pediatric, surgical, vascular, pediatrics/neurosurgery, and ENT conferences are scheduled with our colleagues in those disciplines.
 These multidisciplinary conferences facilitate our role as consultants and provide valuable instruction in better serving patients and referring clinicians.

 Interesting case conferences are presented on a weekly basis.
 Monthly Journal Club and Quality Assurance seminars provide residents with formal educational discussion of specific diseases with radiologic manifestations and emphasis on interpretive skills.
 These conferences provide one forum for residents to complete scholarly activities in ACGME core competencies including practice based learning and improvement and systems based practice.

 Residents have the opportunity to attend a four-week elective at the American Institute of Radiologic Pathology (AIRP).
 This is typically scheduled during the 3rd year of training.

 First year radiology residents are required to participate in a four-month Physics course to assist in preparation for the Physics Board Exam scheduled in September of the second year of training.
-Department of Imaging Sciences’ Ph.D. and M.D. faculty teach the course, providing a framework for systematic preparation and review for the American Board of Radiology Examinations.
+The Department of Imaging Sciences’ Ph.D. and M.D. faculty teach an annual Physics Review Course, providing a framework for systematic preparation and review for the American Board of Radiology Examinations.

 The department regularly invites distinguished radiologists from the forefront of radiologic research and practice.